AjeetSingh02/instagramBot/README.md

 # instagramBot

-A Simple Python bot which will sign-in to Instagram and compare the *Followers* and *Following* to give you the accounts which don't follow back
+A Simple Python bot which will sign-in to Instagram and compare the *Followers* and *Following* to give you the accounts which don't follow back.

 Steps to run: